-Your fee includes: spay or neuter, at least 3 rounds of vaccines for puppies & kittens, or all necessary vaccines for adults, rabies certificate and a microchip.
+Your fee includes: spay or neuter, at least three rounds of vaccines for puppies and kittens, or all necessary vaccines for adults, rabies certificate and a microchip.

 If a dog is heartworm Positive, Animal Justice League will cover all expenses related to heartworm treatment until a confirmed negative test.

 The adoption fee also helps recover expenses incurred while in foster care such as medical, food, and transportation costs.